mathieuancelin/Elem/readme.md

 * `Elem.render: function(elem, container)` : render an element to a container in the DOM
 * `Elem.renderToString: function(elem)` : render an element as an HTML string
 * `Elem.component: function(options)` : render a component and return its state.
 See the component section for options
+* `Elem.componentFactory: function(opts)` : return a factory function allowing simple instanciation of component to use them in element trees
 * `Elem.state: function(defaultValues)` : create a state object.
 Similar to Backbone models
 * `Elem.registerWebComponent: `function(elemName, options)` : register a component as a webcomponent.
 See the webcomponent section for options.
 * `Elem.Utils` : a lot of utils function to deal with JavaScript structures.
 Similar to some underscore.js functions